vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 We were able to successfully visualize a 1000 by 1000 grid with 1000 routes.
 To give you a scale of how big this is, if we were to print it out, it will require a 144 in x 144 in paper.
-It took less than 10 seconds and consumed 256 MB of memory on Google Chrome on a 2010 MacBook Pro with a 2.53 GHz Core i5 processor with 8 GB of RAM.
-In summary, we thought that performance was decent for what we needed to do.
+It took less than 10 seconds and consumed 256 MB of memory on Google Chrome on a 2010 MacBook Pro with a 2.53 GHz Core i5 processor and 8 GB of RAM.
+In summary, we thought that its performance was decent for what we needed to do.
 And it did not demand too much from the student's computer.

 One student found the tool useful enough to leave the following
 feedback: